arademaker/FreeLing-User-Manual/docs/modules/dep_txala.md

-# Rule-based Dependency Parser Module {#rule-based-dependency-parser-module}
+# Rule-based Dependency Parser Module

 The Txala dependency parser [\[ACM05\]](../references.md) gets constituency parsed sentences -that is, `sentence` objects which have been enriched with a `parse_tree` by the `chart_parser` (or by any other means).
 The input parsing may be shallow.
 The dependency parser will complete the parse tree if needed, convert it to a dependency tree, and assign a syntactic function to each edge in the dependency tree.